Immunotherapy and Lung Cancer

 PD-1 and PD-L1 Inhibitors

 Most patients who receive immunotherapy today have advanced (metastatic) disease and are on one of two kinds of checkpoint inhibitors: PD-1 and PD-L1 Inhibitors.
 These drugs stop the tumor from turning off T cells (the immune system’s “soldiers”).
 When cancer cells use the PD-L1 checkpoint to shut down T cells, they can “hide” from the immune system.
 These drugs block cancer cells from using this checkpoint, so they aren’t “hidden.”
 This allows your T cells to find and kill the cancer cells.

 - In 2015, nivolumab (Opdivo®) was the first PD-1 inhibitor approved for lung cancer.
 This treatment is used for patients with non-small cell lung cancer (NSCLC) who no longer respond after chemotherapy and EGFR or ALK targeted therapy (if their tumor has those genetic mutations).
 It is also approved for bladder cancer, melanoma, kidney cancer, and head and neck cancer.

 - Pembrozulimab (Keytruda®) is approved for patients with NSCLC and high levels (at least 50%) of the PD- L1 marker, and negative for EGFR and ALK and positive for PD-L1.
 If you have already had chemo, it can be used for NSCLC if you have a positive PD-L1 test, no matter what your EGFR and ALK status.
-It can also be used with chemotherapy to treat nonsquamous NSCLC, even with no sign of the PD-L1 marker.
+It can also be used with chemotherapy to treat NSCLC, even with no sign of the PD-L1 marker.
 This therapy is also approved for any tumors with MSI-H or dMMR biomarkers, head and neck cancer, Hodgkin lymphoma, and melanoma.